jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

 `Autocompleter` can be passed an array of pills to display to the left of the input.
 Each pill should have the `xui-autocompleter--pill` class applied to receive the correct padding. `Autocompleter` also provides a configurable empty state for when no search results are returned.

+You should add a callback to `onBackspacePill` which removes the last selected element.
+This will be called if the backspace key is pressed while the input is empty.

 ```
 const { boldMatch, decorateSubStr } = require('./autocompleter');
 const XUIAutocompleterEmptyState = require('./components/autocompleter/XUIAutocompleterEmptyState').default;